 At NUAST, we work closely with the local community and share our resources and expertise with all those who can benefit from them.
-Through our partnership with the University of Nottingham we are leading work locally to inspire students to study and build careers in Science, Technology, Engineering and Mathematics (STEM).
+We are leading work locally to inspire students to study and build careers in Science, Technology, Engineering and Mathematics (STEM).